Stuffed Portobello mushrooms with a thick beef mince ragu loaded with bacon & mozzarella cheese are easy to make & are a treat for everyone!

 Ground Beef Stuffed Portobello Mushrooms

 Stuffed mushrooms are no stranger here on my site… We are not talking about little appetizers, but full-on meal centrepieces, we love them!

 I’ve got everything from cheesy brown rice stuffed mushrooms to bacon stuffed mushrooms and some glorious caramelised onion and goat cheese stuffed mushrooms.

 These minced beef stuff mushrooms are far meatier than any of those options.

-The stuffing is really very simple are the main ingredients of many a great meat sauce for pasta.
+The stuffing is very simple and contains many of the main ingredients for a great meat sauce for pasta.

 The meatiness is joined by garlic, a little tomato, balsamic and parsley.
 Oh yeah cheese, we have both mozzarella and Parmesan.

 It is delicious and you could even use it to stuff my bacon-wrapped stuffed onions.